-All Zing's writers are working musicians with their own bands / projects going on.
-We write and research in coffee shops, co-working spaces (and anywhere there's a wi-fi connection) across the length of breadth of the UK.
+All Zing's writers are working musicians with their own bands / projects.
+We want people who know what they're talking about, not some gun for hire copywriter who is writing insurance blogs alongside ours 🙂 We write and research in coffee shops, co-working spaces and anywhere there's a wi-fi connection across the length of breadth of the UK.

 Will is a multi-instrumentalist and our go-to guy when it comes to guitar gear.
 When he's not jamming he's writing about science fiction.